 Figure 8.4.9.2-1: Uplink RAN Early Status Transfer

-The source NG-RAN node initiates the procedure by sending the UPLINK RAN EARLY STATUS TRANSFER message to the AMF when it considers at least a DRB to be simultaneously served by the source and the target NG-RAN nodes during NG DAPS Handover.
+The source NG-RAN node initiates the procedure by sending the UPLINK RAN EARLY STATUS TRANSFER message to the AMF when it considers at least a DRB to be simultaneously served by the source and the target NG-RAN nodes during NG DAPS Handover or sending the UPLINK RAN EARLY STATUS TRANSFER message to the AMF when it initiates a handover preparation with time-based trigger condition.

 For each DRB for which DAPS Handover applies, the source NG-RAN node shall include the DRB ID IE and the FIRST DL COUNT Value IE within the DRBs Subject To Early Status Transfer Item IE in the Early Status Transfer Transparent Container IE of the UPLINK RAN EARLY STATUS TRANSFER message.